Raymond R. Patterson: Biography

 He served as an executive board member of the Poetry Society of America, PEN American Center, and the Walt Whitman Birthplace.
-In 1973, Patterson founded the Langston Hughes Festival at CUNY and served as its director until 1993.
+In 1973, Patterson founded the Langston Hughes Medal and Festival at City College of New York and served as its director until 1993.

 Patterson wrote librettos for two operas by Hale Smith – David Walker and Goree – and his work was also featured in Three Patterson Lyrics, another composition by Hale Smith, which premiered at Alice Tully Hall in 1985.